-Criteria that Scored an Average of 1 or 0 Proposal QoR4D Consensus Section Elements Score 12.
+Criteria that Scored an Average of 1 or 0 Proposal Section QoR4D Elements Consensus Score 12.
 Capacity building within project teams, partners, and stakeholders captured in capacity development plan.
-This can include development of early career researchers and partner staff, support/empowerment for under-represented stakeholders, and building partner networks 9.3 Capacity development Credibility, Legitimacy 1.3

-Rev#1 is positive (3) and suggests hiring locally and to coordinate with local agronomic universities/training centers to provide internships for undergraduates.
-Rev#2 finds this point not satisfactory (1), indicating lack of clarity in terms of targets for capacity building, as this should be responsive to address the capacity needs that first need to be identified.
-Furthermore, Rev#2 suggests that capacity development should include also institutional and technological capacities.
-Rev#3 questions very strongly (0) the legitimacy of a consortium that lacks experience in agroecology to be embarking in capacity development for agroecology.
-The CGIAR team needs to develop its own capacities in agroecology before it can attempt to develop capacities amongst local partners and rural communities.
-On this point, the Initiative proposes (page 74): "empowerment and capacity building of junior level team members, partners and stakeholders."
-However, in this case, it is not only the junior but specially the senior team members that need capacity development.
-One way to address this would be to engage with social organizations, researchers and policy makers that have experience in agroecology, to build together-through shared learning-the necessary capacities that the CGIAR currently lacks in the field of agroecology.
-Involving partners from countries that exhibit successful experiences in agroecological transitions could be another way of developing capacities within the consortium.
+This can include development of early career researchers and partner staff, support/empowerment for under-represented stakeholders, and building partner networks 9.3 Capacity development Credibility, Legitimacy 1.3 Rev#1 is positive (3) and suggests hiring locally and to coordinate of centers to provide internships for undergraduates.
+Rev#2 finds this clarity in terms of targets for capacity building, as this should be refirst need to be identified.
+Furthermore, Rev#2 suggests that capacinstitutional and technological capacities.
+Rev#3 questions very stratacks experience in agroecology to be embarking in capacity develop to develop its own capacities in agroecology before it can attempt t and rural communities.
+On this point, the Initiative proposes (page junior level team members, partners and stakeholders."
+However, i specially the senior team members that need capacity development with social organizations, researchers and policy makers that have through shared learning-the necessary capacities that the CGIAR of Involving partners from countries within the consortium. point not satisfact sponsive to addre- city development s ongly (0) the legit pment for agroect o develop capaciti 74): "empowerm n this case, it is n this case, it is n c.
+One way to add experience in agro currently lacks in t ctory (1), indicat ss the capacity of should include al imacy of a conse- ology.
+The CGIA ies amongst loca ent and capacity ot only the junic ress this would lo becology, to buil the field of agroe ing lack of needs that lso ortium that R team needs al partners building of or but be to engage d together- ecology.